Zimbra/zimbra-zimlet-attachment-alert/README.md

 Visit https://localhost:8081/index.js in your browser and accept the self-signed certificate.
 The index.js is a packed version of the `Attachment Alert Zimlet`.
 More information about the zimlet command, npm and using SSL certificates can be found in https://github.com/Zimbra/zm-zimlet-guide.

+Have you already used Zimlet Cli in the past?
+Make sure to update it using `sudo npm install -g @zimbra/zimlet-cli`.
+You can check your version using `zimlet --version`.
+You will need version `12.8.0` of Zimlet Cli for this Zimlet to work.

 ## Sideload the Attachment Alert Zimlet

 Log on to your Zimbra development server and make sure that you are seeing the modern UI.
 Then click the Jigsaw puzzle icon and Zimlets Sideloader.
 If you are not seeing the Zimlet Sideloader menu.
 You have to run `apt/yum install zimbra-zimlet-sideloader` on your Zimbra server and enable the Sideloader Zimlet in your Class of Service.